etcd-io/etcd/raft/README.md

 - Log compaction
 - Membership changes
 - Leadership transfer extension
+- Efficient linearizable read-only queries served by both the leader and followers
+ - leader checks with quorum and bypasses Raft log before processing read-only queries
+ - followers asks leader to get a safe read index before processing read-only queries
-- Lease-based linearizable read-only queries served by both the leader and followers
+- More efficient lease-based linearizable read-only queries served by both the leader and followers
+ - leader bypasses Raft log and processing read-only queries locally
+ - followers asks leader to get a safe read index before processing read-only queries
+ - this approach relies on the clock of the all the machines in raft group

 This raft implementation also includes a few optional enhancements: